 Lavender is also largely popular for its usage in cosmetic products.
-Most notably, lavender essential oil is used in the production of face and body creams, soaps and shower gels.
+Most notably, the lavender essential oil is used in the production of face and body creams, soaps, and shower gels.
 Because of its soothing effects, it is believed to be a great ingredient for products for sensitive skin.
-What’s more, because of its fragrance, it is often used in perfums and deodorants.
-Lavender essential oil is one of the most sought after ingredients in the beauty industry.
+What’s more, because of its fragrance, it is often used in perfumes and deodorants.
+Lavender essential oil is one of the most sought-after ingredients in the beauty industry.

 The lavender essential oil is a very popular beauty product